 Their friendship was documented in the aforementioned Nassour biography, Honky Tonk Angel: The Intimate Story of Patsy Cline, and its predecessor, Patsy Cline: An Intimate Biography.
-It formed the basis of ALWAYS ...
-PATSY CLINE, the dialogue of which came directly from the pages of Honky Tonk Angel.
-ALWAYS ...
-PATSY CLINE, was created and originally directed by Ted Swindley in 1988 in Houston, Texas, premiering at Houston's Stages Repertory Theatre, where Swindley was the founding artistic director.
-It has been performed extensively in the US, UK, Canada and Australia ever since.
-The show's title was inspired by Patsy's letters to Louise, many of which she'd sign "Love ALWAYS...
+It formed the basis of Always ...
+Patsy Cline, the dialogue of which came directly from the pages of Honky Tonk Angel.
+Always ...
+Patsy Cline, was created and originally directed by Ted Swindley in 1988 in Houston, Texas, premiering at Houston's Stages Repertory Theatre, where Swindley was the founding artistic director.
+It has been performed extensively in the US, UK, Canada, and Australia ever since.
+The show's title was inspired by Patsy's letters to Louise, many of which she'd sign "Love always...
 Patsy Cline."

-Despite the success of ALWAYS ...
-PATSY CLINE, Louise, "an elegant and witty blonde", as described in Country Western Weekly, was equally pleased and dismayed with her character's portrayal as "the play's comic relief".
+Despite the success of Always ...
+Patsy Cline, Louise, "an elegant and witty blonde", as described in Country Western Weekly, was equally pleased and dismayed with her character's portrayal as "the play's comic relief".
 She explained, "I've never had red hair, certainly not in a beehive.
 I don't wear tacky clothes or have that accent.
 When my daughter saw it in Nashville, she just broke down and cried.
 She said, 'You've never been that way in your life.
 I don't want you to be remembered that way.""

-Nevertheless, ALWAYS ...
-PATSY CLINE endeared her to thousands of her fans from around the world.
+Nevertheless, Always ...
+Patsy Cline endeared her to thousands of her fans from around the world.

 Louise's life included three marriages and the tragic death of her son in 1979.
-She died at her home on Lake Conroe in Willis, Texas on October 28, 2004 of emphysema after several years of poor health.
+She died at her home on Lake Conroe in Willis, Texas on October 28, 2004, of emphysema after several years of poor health.
 She left her husband, daughter, two step-granddaughters, a granddaughter and her husband and a great-granddaughter.
-Her son, son-in-law and her children's father preceded her in death.
+Her son, son-in-law, and her children's father preceded her in death.

-This page from Comfort Theatre's website has the full interview with Louise from Country Weekly magazine, her obituary from the Houston Chronicle, a letter about her passing from her third husband, Ed Zurbuchen, and more photos: http://www.comforttheatre.com/htmdocs/louise.htm
+This page from Comfort Theatre's website has the full interview with Louise from Country Weekly magazine, her obituary from the Houston Chronicle, a letter about her passing from her third husband, Ed Zurbuchen, and more photos.

-The Bodacious Bobcats Band: an homage to Cline's tradition of calling her backup band "The Bodacious Bobcats" (from DL Online, Jul 11, 2017)
+The Bodacious Bobcats Band: an homage to Cline's tradition of calling her backup band "The Bodacious Bobcats" (from DL Online, July 11, 2017)